HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 A hack number is an integer, that matches the following criteria:

-* The number, represented in binary, is a palindrom
+* The number, represented in binary, is a palindrome
 * The number, represented in binary, has an odd number of 1's in it

 Example of hack numbers: